-UVM Police Officers, the Title IX Coordinator, Deputy Title IX Coordinators, Dean of Students, and the Campus Victim's Advocate are trained on issues related to victim and bystander support, including assisting individuals with contacting appropriate authorities (at the individual's election), securing needed medical attention and/or counseling, remedial and protective measures, and other support as requested.
+UVM Police Officers, the Title IX Coordinator, Deputy Title IX Coordinators, Dean of Students, and campus victim's advocates are trained on issues related to victim and bystander support, including assisting individuals with contacting appropriate authorities (at the individual's election), securing needed medical attention and/or counseling, remedial and protective measures, and other support as requested.
 Other resources are listed in this section including counseling, health, mental health, victim advocacy, legal assistance, visa & immigration assistance, student financial aid guidance, and other services and supports for victims of crime.
 Confidential Resources are highlighted in blue.